ckan/ckan/doc/maintaining/configuration.rst

  ckan.licenses_offered = cc0 cc-by

-.. _ckan.licenses_offered_exclusions
+.. _ckan.licenses_offered_exclusions:

 ckan.licenses_offered_exclusions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A list of licenses that are not offered to the user in the dataset create/edit form.
 This can be used to 'deprecate' licenses when newer versions are added.
-Deprecating is preferable to deleting the old license, else any datasets with the old license will not show the licence title, URL or openness.
+Deprecating is preferable to deleting the old license, else any datasets with the old license will not show the license title, URL or openness.

 Expressed as the license IDs in a space-separated list.
 This option is ignored if you also specify ckan.licenses_offered.